This is an official version.

 (8) The assurance fund shall, in accordance with the regulations, be audited annually and a report on that audit shall be submitted to the minister not more than 90 days after the end of the preceding fiscal year established for the assurance fund.

-(9) The minister, or the association, where the minister directs it to administer the assurance fund, or the board, where one is established under subsection (4), may borrow money for the purpose of deposit to the fund.
+(9) The registrar, association or board, whichever is directed by the minister to administer the fund, may borrow money for the purpose of deposit to the fund.

 A person who would have been entitled to a payment out of the assurance fund if this Act had come into force on